Use homemade meteorological equipment to record the weather for a week.

 You could introduce the activity by reading Little Cloud by Anne Booth.

 Curious.
-They want to know what the weather will be like.
+Meteorologists want to know what the weather will be like in the future.

-Show the children your recording sheet and explain how they are going to record the weather each day.
+Tell the children that meteorologists are curious about how the weather changes each day.
+Show the children your recording sheet and explain how they are going observe and record the weather each day.

 Rain gauge- how to make it